redhat-na-ssa/hobbyist-guide-to-rhoai/notes/03_CHECKLIST_PROCEDURE.md

 # Installing the Red Hat OpenShift AI Operator

+## Accessing the cluster via your client CLI

 These are the detailed steps that accompany the `CHECKLIST.md` all in one doc.

 Login to cluster via terminal